isabella232/advertising-cloud.en/help/user-guide/planning/brandpoint/buying-in-cost-per-point.md

 # Planning in GRP Mode {#planning-in-grp-mode}

-The below will teach you how to use your GRP planning tool to project Cost Per Point (CPP), On-Target CPM and On-Target Percentage based on your GRP goal and budget for a particular campaign plan:
+Use your GRP planning tool to project Cost Per Point (CPP), On-Target CPM, and On-Target Percentage based on your GRP goal and budget for a particular campaign plan:

 1. Click New Placement
 1. Select type of Ad Unit